The UN has suspended peace talks aimed at ending Syria’s five-year civil war. #theguardiannews Faltering UN Syria peace talks paused until end of

-# Initial text

 The UN has suspended peace talks aimed at ending Syria’s five-year civil war.

+Special envoy Staffan de Mistura made the announcement citing a lack of progress as the reason to postpone the talks until February 25.
 Despite the suspension de Mistura insisted the Geneva talks had not failed,

 “This is not the end and it’s not the failure of the talks.
 Why?
 They came and they stayed.
 Not only.
 But both side insisted on the fact that they are all interested in having the political process started.
 The whole matter is, again: ‘Are we here in order to have another Geneva conference without any results for the Syrian people, or are we serious about what we’ve been saying?.”